rsksmart/devportal-1.0/_rsk/node/configure/reference.md

 ## vm

-Enabling de `vm.structured` will log all the calls to the VM in the local database.
+Enabling the `vm.structured` will log all the calls to the VM in the local database.
 This includes all the contract executions (opcodes).
 When testing, using this module is the only way to see exceptions.